Teaching Quantum Computing through Lab-Integrated Learning: Bridging Conceptual and Computational Understanding: Implementation and Delivery

-Lectures introduced the theoretical foundations and computational interpretations of each topic.
-Visualizations and live coding demonstrations were used extensively to connect abstract concepts with executable code.
-For example, superposition and interference were first illustrated using diagrams and probability plots, followed by step-by-step implementation in live code.

-All instructional materials, including lecture slides, annotated code, and Jupyter notebooks, were made available on the course website after each session.
-This allowed students to review content at their own pace.
-The lecture format emphasized intuitive understanding first, then practical implementation, and formal mathematics when necessary.
-Students were encouraged to discuss interpretations of quantum behavior before encountering formal representations in code.
+Lectures introduced theoretical foundations through visualizations and live coding demonstrations.
+For example, superposition and interference were illustrated with diagrams and probability plots before step-by-step implementation in code.
+All materials, including slides and annotated Jupyter notebooks, were made available after each session for self-paced review.
+The format emphasized intuitive understanding before practical implementation and formal mathematics.